repeaterjs/repeater/website/docs/04_combinators.md

 (async () => {
   for await (const click of Channel.merge([leftClicks, rightClicks])) {
-    console.log(click);
-  }
+    console.log(click); // left, left, right, left, right }
 })();
 ```

 ## `Channel.zip`

-`Channel.zip` takes an iterable of async iterators and returns a channel which awaits every iteration from every iterator using `Promise.all`, yielding the resulting array.
+`Channel.zip` takes an iterable of async iterators awaits every iteration from every iterator using `Promise.all`, and yields the resulting array.

 ** TODO: provide a useful example **